bitobeats/properjpg/README.rst

 Progressive JPG
 ~~~~~~~~~~~~~~~

-You can save your images as progressive JPG.
+Images are saved as progressive JPEG as default.
+You can disable this behaviour
+with `-np` flag.
 Learn more `here <https://www.thewebmaster.com/develop/articles/how-progressive-jpegs-can-speed-up-your-website/>`_

 Multiprocessing
 ~~~~~~~~~~~~~~~